lemoinep/AI_AnomalyDetectionNetworkMonitoring/README.md

 - ScanBluetoothInformation.py: Scans and collects Bluetooth device information in the network environment, potentially to detect anomalies or unauthorized devices via Bluetooth traffic analysis.

+- ScanBluetoothInformation3D.py: Scans Bluetooth devices, collects signal data from multiple positions, and uses trilateration to estimate and visualize their 3D locations.